All Episodes

 You're for Obama.

-You could hear the clear lack of enthusiasm uh coursing through the punks' veins.
+You could hear the clear lack of enthusiasm coursing through the punks' veins.

-Anheuser Bush yesterday rejected the takeover bid from uh INBEV in uh in Brussels.
+Out of St. Louis, Anheuser-Busch yesterday rejected the takeover bid from InBev in Brussels.

-Patrick Stokes, the chairman of Anheuser Bush's board, said InBev's proposal significantly undervalues the unique assets and prospects of Anheuser Bush, August A. Bush I fourth, uh, who runs the company and is we're not good, we're gonna have no interest in selling.
+Patrick Stokes, the chairman of Anheuser-Busch's board, said InBev's proposal significantly undervalues the unique assets and prospects of Anheuser-Busch, August A. Bush IV, who runs the company and says, we have no interest in selling.

-INBEV said yesterday it was preparing to launch a hostile bid for Anheuser Bush, following reports that its U.S. rival was preparing to reject the bid to uh buy Budweiser.
+InBev said yesterday it was preparing to launch a hostile bid for Anheuser-Busch following reports that its U.S. rival was preparing to reject the bid to buy Budweiser.

-InBebev's court filings that have been told by August Bush IV, the CEO of Anheuser Busch, before launching the bid that he was opposed to the planned bid, and that Anheuser was not for sale, and that he and his board were committed to the company's independence.
+InBev's court filings said have been told by August Bush IV, the CEO of Anheuser-Busch, before launching the bid that he was opposed to the planned bid and that Anheuser was not for sale and that he and his board were committed to the company's independence.

 We're going to make a move.

-So this is this is now going to become a uh a hostile takeover.
+So this is now going to become a hostile takeover.

-And the NBEF people have they've they've they've done a smart thing.
+And the InBev people they've done a smart thing.

 They have let America's politicians know that nothing would change.